ross-sec-audio/ross-sec-audio.github.io/_posts/2021-12-31-Risk Management Explained.md

 This step should foster accountability in your organisation.
 Without it treatment plans could be deprioritised without approval or oversight.

 #### 10. Milestones Reached in Treatment Plans
-Significant progress or the complete delivery of treatment plans, in the form of newly delivered controls and capabilities will be added to the Existing Controls section of the organisation's Risk Register.
+When significant progress is made or a treatment plan is completely implemented, a description of these new InfoSec controls should be added to the Existing Controls column of the organisation's Risk Register, for the relevant risk.

-The risk rating of this given row of the register will also be appropriately reduced.
+These new existing mitigating controls should reduce the risk rating.

-Appropriate stakeholders must agree on the reduction of the risk rating.
+Appropriate stakeholders should formally agree on the reduction of this risk rating to ensure everyone is on the same page about the significance of the progress made and the severity of the remaining risk.

 #### 11. Residual Risk Re-Review
-Once a Treatment Plan is completely delivered, the residual risk should be re-reviewed and addressed where possible.
+Once a treatment plan is completely delivered and if there is any residual risk, this should be re-reviewed.

-Appropriate stakeholders should confirm whether the residual risk can continue to be accepted or if it needs to be addressed in the short, medium or long term.
+Appropriate stakeholders should confirm whether the residual risk can continue to be accepted or if it needs to be addressed and treated in another way.
-The process for approving these decisions is as above - Residual

-Risks should go through the same process recursively.
+If it's agreed that the residual risk can be accepted, stakeholders also need to confirm whether this acceptance is perpetual or if its a short term acceptance until another solution becomes available.

+#### 12. Bonus 12th Step
+Throughout this whole process, if the state of relevant threats, vulnerabilities and assets change then the risk descriptions, ratings and treatment plans may need to be updated accordingly.

+This could also change the priority of your risks and hence change the order of your treatment plans.

+Risk registers should not be a piece of shelf-ware that is filled out once and then only checked and updated once every quarter/year/never.
+They need to be continually updated and reviewed to be useful.

 ## Integration into Organisation's Governance Structures
-The example risk process above ensures that appropriate management and stakeholders are included in risk decisions, however, you will need to ensure that management is engaged and are aware of the gravity of the decisions they make.
+The example risk process above ensures that relevant stakeholders are included in risk decisions, however, you will need to ensure that management is engaged and are aware of the gravity of the decisions they make.

-If senior management is not engaged this could mean that they believe the organisation's information security risks are not an existential threat or they don't fully understand the risks.
+If management are not engaged this could mean that they believe your organisation's InfoSec risks are not an existential threat or it could mean that they don't fully understand the risks.

-It is the information security team's job to ensure that management grasps each information security risk completely.
+It is the information security team's job to ensure that management grasps each InfoSec risk completely.

-**Does management want to throw money at the problem?**  Often, improvements to Information Security requires significant changes to an organisation's working practices and culture.
-This needs to be understood by management if applicable.

-Although money/funding is nice and can help a great many things.
+That said, your management team may have a higher tolerance otr appetite for risk than you.
+This is fairly normal but shouldn't stop you from expressing your own measured and justified concerns.

 ## Strategic Risk Management
 Individual risk assessments don't often give you the high-level information needed to strategically address an organisation's security shortfalls.
-This is because discrete risk assessments are often performed against individual processes, products, services, etc. (e.g. a DPIA performed for GDPR compliance).
+This is because discrete risk assessments are often performed against individual processes, products, services, etc. An example of this would be a Data Protection Impact Assessment (DPIA) performed on a new organisational process to ensure continued compliance with GDPR (or the Data Protection Act 2018 here in the UK).

 Instead, I'd recommend you think about your organisation at a higher level.
 Consider the following and the potential information security risks associated with each: